misoks/iTAPS-That/README.md

 DATABASE SETUP

  - Create a new database within your host's phpMyAdmin
- - Create a user with universal privileges for that table
+ - Create a user with universal privileges for that database
  - Note the database name, username, password as these will be required later